FeanorTheElf/feanor-math/Readme.md

  - The polynomial ring `R[X]` over any base ring, as a trait `crate::rings::poly::PolyRing` with two implementations, one for densely filled polynomials `crate::rings::poly::dense_poly::DensePolyRing` and one for sparsely filled polynomials `crate::rings::poly::sparse_poly::SparsePolyRing`.
  - Finite-rank simple and free ring extensions, as a trait `crate::rings::extension::FreeAlgebra`, with an implementation based on polynomial division `crate::rings::extension::FreeAlgebraImpl`.
 In particular, this includes finite/galois fields and number fields.
  - Multivariate polynomial rings `R[X1, ..., XN]` over any base ring, as the trait `crate::rings::multivariate::MultivariatePolyRing` and one implementation `crate::rings::multivariate::ordered::MultivariatePolyRingImpl` based on a sparse representation using ordered vectors.
+ - Combining the above, you can get Galois fields (easily available using `crate::rings::extension::galois_field::GF()`) or arbitrary number fields.

 The following algorithms are implemented
  - Fast Fourier transforms, including an optimized implementation of the Cooley-Tuckey algorithm for the power-of-two case, an implementation of the Bluestein algorithm for arbitrary lengths, and a factor FFT implementation (also based on the Cooley-Tuckey algorithm).
 The Fourier transforms work on all rings that have suitable roots of unity, in particular the complex numbers `C` and suitable finite rings `Fq`.